boborbt/priority_queue_cxx/README.md

 #### Included Modules

 The class Includes Enumerable, so that standard enumeration based methods (e.g., map, all?, any?, ...) can all be used with this container.
 Notice that Enumerable methods are based on #each, implying that the order used to iterate through the container is undefined.

+## Notes

+<sup id="ref1">1</sup> It is worth mentioning that, due to how priority queue are implemented by the C++ standard library, this implementation can't efficiently support priority changes.
+In any case, to support this feature would require important changes in the current API.<a href="#backref1" title="back reference">&#8617;</a>